Responsive Header

 The 5 Questions to Answer:

 Real Example: E-commerce app received complaints about "checkout problems".
-Product manager investigated: users were abandoning at payment screen not because of bugs, but because shipping cost appeared only at final step - perceived as deceptive.
-Solution wasn't fixing bugs, it was showing shipping cost earlier.
+Product manager investigated: users were abandoning at payment screen not because of bugs, but because shipping cost appeared only at final step.
+Solution was showing shipping cost earlier.
 Cart abandonment dropped 23%.

 4